Skip To Main Content

 The McAuliffe Rocket Choir is an extra musical opportunity for the students at McAuliffe!
 It is an after-school event that is open to any and all 3rd-5th grade students who love to sing with others.

-- Tuesdays after school is when the Rocket Choir meets in the music room.
+• Wednesday or Thursday morning before school (8:15am-9:15am) is when the Rocket Choir meets in the music room.

-- The Rocket Choir has been selected to sing the Star-Spangled Banner for a Mariner’s home game for two years in a row!
+• The Rocket Choir has been selected to sing the Star-Spangled Banner for a Mariner’s home game for three years in a row!

-- This year, we’re hoping to make it three years with our audition video that is due at the end of January.
+• This year, we’re hoping to make it four years with our audition video that is due at the end of January.

-Look for the Rocket Choir Microsoft Form to come out in December.
+Rocket choir is in full swing for the 2025/2026 school year and enrollment is closed.
 If you have any questions about the Rocket Choir, please contact Mrs. Johns.

 recital week information